networktester7/android-app/readme.md

 The platform is Android OS and will primarily target smartphone devices.

 ## Front/Back-End Support
 Android Studio will be used to develop the app.
 The backend is a MySQL server that binds to PHP through Apache to handle requests.
 The PHP server handles the login, add, and subtract requests.
-Employees can instantly see in real time inventory quanities available.
+Employees can instantly see in real time inventory quantities available.
+The backend is going to consist of an inventory database API service that distributes live hospital inventory data to sales team devices.

 ## Functionality
 The functionality consists of a display interface that shows the current inventory available at a hospital location, as well as a search function to allow the user to search for a specific medical device (e.g. an 18 mm heart valve).